Died, F1 Legend

 Moss was well known for his love of design and the latest gadgets.
 In 2009, the Stirling Moss brand was created, leading to various licensing opportunities.
 While qualifying for the 2011 Le Mans Legends race, Moss retired from competitive racing.

-One of the original jet-setters, Stirling Moss, even after his death remains a true British legend.
+One of the original jet-setters, Stirling Moss, even after his death, remains a British icon of F1 and motorsports.

 Stirling Moss Formula One World Championship career